Kansas State vs. TCU NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Kansas State and its opponents have scored at least 58.5 points or more only once this year.
+- Kansas State has combined with its opponents to score more than 58.5 points just once this season.

 - TCU's games have gone over 58.5 points in five of six chances this season.

-- Saturday's over/under is 2.8 points lower than the two team's combined 61.3 points per game average.
+- Saturday's total is 2.8 points lower than the two team's combined 61.3 points per game average.

-- This contest's total is 2.3 points more than the 56.2 these two squads combine to surrender per game this season.
+- These two squads combine to allow 56.2 points per game, 2.3 fewer than this contest's over/under.

-- Wildcats games have an average total of 53 points this season, 5.5 fewer than Saturday's over/under.
+- The average total in Wildcats games this season is 53, 5.5 points fewer than Saturday's over/under of 58.5 .

-- The 60 PPG average total in Horned Frogs games this season is 1.5 points more than this game's over/under.
+- The 58.5-point over/under for this game is 1.5 points below the 60 points per game average total in Horned Frogs games this season.

 Kansas State Stats and Trends

+- In Kansas State's seven games this year, it has three wins against the spread.

-- The Wildcats have been favored by 3 points or more one time this season and have not covered the spread in any of them.
+- The Wildcats have yet to cover the spread this season when favored by 3 points or more.

-- Kansas State's games this year have gone over the point total four times in seven opportunities (57.1%).
+- Kansas State's games this year have gone over the total in four out of seven opportunities (57.1%).

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.